 ADA & ACCOMMODATIONS

 For persons with mobile disabilities, we recommend Hilltop Camping which will give you close proximity between your vehicle and camp site.
 The shuttle which operates daily from approx 2-3pm start time based on demand until 2-3am also based on demand can transport you from Hilltop to multiple locations within Main Camp, which includes all stages.
+We have ADA parking adjacent to Hilltop on a flat surface.

 As just a few examples of our standard processes, our festival staff are trained to communicate in writing (e.g., pen & paper or electronic devices) with patrons who are hearing-impaired.
 We employ a text messaging system so that we can communicate with ticket holders in the event of on-site emergencies.
 Written signs & placards are placed throughout around the property to help with navigating our large, beautiful grounds.